qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 [See](https://github.com/qouteall/ImmersivePortalsMod/wiki/Portal-Customization#1-nether-portal--4-portal-entities)

 #### `/portal complete_bi_way_portal`
 Create a new portal entity to make the portal bi-way.
-Removes duplicated portals.
+Duplicated portals will be removed.

 #### `/portal complete_bi_faced_portal`
 Create a new portal entity to make the portal bi-faced.
-Removes duplicated portals.
+Duplicated portals will be removed.

 #### `/portal complete_bi_way_bi_faced_portal`
 Create new portal entities to make the portal bi-way and bi-faced.
-Removes duplicated portals.
+Duplicated portals will be removed.

 #### `/portal remove_connected_portals`
 Remove portal entities to make the portal one-way and one-faced.